CumulusNetworks/docs/content/cumulus-netq-43/More-Documents/NVLink4-Domains.md

 **GFM timeout** is the length of time (in seconds) that the GFM node will wait for Local Fabric Managers (LFMs) to boot up on all nodes.
 Setting this field to -1 (recommended) prevents timeout issues.

 **Fabric manager mode** lists supported physical and virtualization models.
-For more information, refer to chapters 3 and 4 in the {{<exlink url="https://docs.nvidia.com/datacenter/tesla/pdf/fabric-manager-user-guide.pdf" text="Fabric Manager User Guide">}}
+For more information, refer to chapters 3 and 4 in the {{<exlink url="https://docs.nvidia.com/datacenter/tesla/pdf/fabric-manager-user-guide.pdf" text="Fabric Manager User Guide">}}.

 The next step prompts you to upload a topology file: